Raymundv/DiffEqFlux.jl/docs/src/examples/neural_ode.md

 ## Explanation

+The first thing to do is to generate a time series array from the MODEL we want to solve.
-Let's get a time series array from a spiral ODE to train against.
+For example, let's get a time series array from a spiral ODE to train against:

 ```@example neuralode
 using ComponentArrays, Lux, DiffEqFlux, OrdinaryDiffEq, Optimization, OptimizationOptimJL,
       OptimizationOptimisers, Random, Plots
-#Seed needs to be planted
+#Seed needs to be planted like this
 rng = MersenneTwister(99)
 #Depending on the number of variables of the model, we define the initial condition in u0
-#i.e u0 identifies the initial conditions for all the variables of the model being work out:
+#i.e u0 identifies the initial conditions for all the variables of the model being work out.
+In the case of the spiral model
 u0 = Float32[2.0; 0.0]
 datasize = 30
+#We define the timespan over which we train against
 tspan = (0.0f0, 1.5f0)
 tsteps = range(tspan[1], tspan[2]; length = datasize)